-For purposes of the Regulatory Flexibility Act requirements with respect to this proposed rule, PBGC considers a small entity to be a plan with fewer than 100 participants.
+For purposes of the Regulatory Flexibility Act requirements with respect to this final rule, PBGC considers a small entity to be a plan with fewer than 100 participants.
 This is substantially the same criterion PBGC uses in other regulations 8 and is consistent with certain requirements in title I of ERISA 9 and the Internal Revenue Code (Code), 10 as well as the definition of a small entity that the Department of Labor has used for purposes of the Regulatory Flexibility Act.
 11

 Thus, PBGC believes that assessing the impact of the final rule on small plans is an appropriate substitute for evaluating the effect on small entities.
 The definition of small entity considered appropriate for this purpose differs, however, from a definition of small business based on size standards promulgated by the Small Business Administration 12 under the Small Business Act.
-Therefore, PBGC requests comments on the appropriateness of the size standard used in evaluating the impact of small entities of the amendments in this proposed rule on small entities.
+PBGC therefore requested comments on the appropriateness of the size standard used in evaluating the impact of the amendments in the proposed rule on small entities.
+PBGC received no comments on this point.

-Based on its proposed definition of small entity, PBGC certifies under section 605(b) of the Regulatory Flexibility Act that the amendments in this proposed rule would not have a significant economic impact on a substantial number of small entities.
+On the basis of its definition of small entity, PBGC certifies under section 605(b) of the Regulatory Flexibility Act that the amendments in this final rule will not have a significant economic impact on a substantial number of small entities.
 The amendments clarify existing PBGC practices and will have a neutral cost impact.
 Accordingly, as provided in section 605 of the Regulatory Flexibility Act, sections 603 and 604 do not apply.